zoolanders/documentation/02.extensions/zooseo/01.basics/03.integration/docs.md

 | **Category Keywords** | The category field value to set as the category keywords. |
 | **Category Author** | The category field value to set as the category author. |

+>>>>>> Generate item/category metadata on display is great for first time generation, but has very bad performance, so it's better to leave it to saved for live sites.

 ### Opengraph

 Using the same **ZOOseo Item Metadata** layout for setting the Metadata, Drag & Drop the elements you would like to render for each one of the OpenGraph positions.